Jason Steele (politician)

 Jason Steele (born July 26, 1948) is an American politician who was a Republican member of the Florida House of Representatives from 1980 to 1982.
 His district included portions of Brevard County.
 He was born in Fort Lauderdale, Florida.

-He lost his bid for Florida House District 31 to replace term-limited Representative Mitch Needelman.
-He ran against Ken Babington, Ron Stump, and John Tobia.
-Tobia won.
+Steele was appointed to the Brevard County Commission in June 2023 by Governor Ron DeSantis and served as Chairman until termed out in November 2024.

-In March 2009, Steele filed to run against John Tobia in the 2010 election cycle, but rescinded his name in the summer of 2009.
+Jason has been appointed by different Governors to many prestigious statewide committees, including Enterprise Florida BOD, and Space Florida BOD, Jason also served as the Director of the Division of Real Estate in Governor Jeb Bush’s administration.Steele was also the Chairman of the Brevard County Republican Party in 2010.
+Jason Steele has been involved in Republican Party campaigns for 55 years.

 Career

 Steele's earliest experience was as a personal aide to Governor Claude Kirk.

 In 1981 Steele served on the committee for Tourism, Economic Development and Transportation, Private Property Rights.
 He served as the Chairman of the Brevard County Legislative committee.

 In 1993 Steele was seated as the Liaison to the Florida Real Estate Education Foundation.
 In 1994 he became an Agency Task Force committee member.
 In 1992 he became the Chairman of the Florida Real Estate Commission.
 Before this he was the Vice-Chairman.

 In 1981 Steele ran an unsuccessful campaign for the Florida Senate.
-He also ran an unsuccessful campaign in 1984 for the Florida House of Representatives.

 From 1980–1982 Steele served in the Florida House of Representatives for District 44.